LanguageMachines/ucto/README.md

 * ``icu`` - A C++ library for Unicode and Globalization support.
 On Debian/Ubuntu systems, install the package libicu-dev.
 * ``libxml2`` - An XML library.
 On Debian/Ubuntu systems install the package libxml2-dev.
+* ``libtextcat`` - A language detection package.
+On Debian/Ubuntu systems it is called libexttextcat-dev.
 * A sane build environment with a C++ compiler (e.g. gcc or clang), autotools, libtool, pkg-config

 Usage